turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_sequel.markdown

 ## Warmup

-Create a Gist answering the following questions:
+With a partner, discuss the following questions:

 1. What's hard about SQL?
 Why is that a big deal?
-2. What kind of programming is SQL?
-Why's that a difficult match for Object-Oriented programming like Ruby?
+2. Why would SQL be a difficult match for Object-Oriented programming like Ruby?
-3. What are some of the common options for Object-Relational Mappers?
-Why would you choose one over the other?

-## Lecture
+## Key Points

 * SQL is no fun
-* Declarative programming versus Object-oriented programming
+* Declarative programming vs. Object-oriented programming
 * Object-Relational Mappers (ORMs)
 * ActiveRecord (99%), DataMapper (1%), Sequel (0%)
 * Why use Sequel?

 ## Independent Work